lumina-gov/laws/proposed/mint.md

 ## Section 2.
 Lumina Gold Dollar
 1. A co-official legal tender of Lumina is the Lumina Gold Dollar ("G$").
 2. Each G$ represents is equivalent to $\frac{188}{125}$ grams of fine gold.
-3. The Mint of Lumina ("Mint") is authorized to manufacture in Lumina and sell up to 50,000 S$ in face value of coins per year.
+3. The Mint of Lumina ("Mint") is authorized to manufacture in Lumina and sell up to G$50,000 in face value of coins per year.
 Authorized denominations of the G$ include:
     1. 1
     2. 2.5
     3. 5